Zionism in the Age of the Dictators: Criticism of Brenner from the left

-Socialist writer Gerry Ben-Noah wrote a critical review for the Trotskyite Workers' Liberty.
+Socialist writer Gerry Ben-Noah wrote a critical review for the Trotskyist Workers' Liberty.
 Ben-Noah argues that Brenner "creates a fantasy world in which the Zionists did wish for and expect the Holocaust, and in which the most fanatical Jewish nationalists were in reality, ardent anti-semites".
 Highly critical of the argument that "Zionists saw anti-semites as nationalists like themselves with a common objective in the removal of Jews from Europe", Ben-Noah asks rhetorically, "Where does one begin to review work like this?"

-Ken LIvingstone controversy
+Ken Livingstone controversy

 Brenner is on record since the 1980s as being highly critical of the exploitation of his research by neo-Nazi Holocaust deniers.
-On the occasion of a controversy that broke out when the former Mayor of London Ken Livingstone cited Brenner's book as the source for his view that Hitler suppored Zionism, both David Hirsh and the historian Thomas Weber lambasted Brenner's work, commenting that, in their view, it was a sourcebook for antizionists and anti-Semites, and lay outside the academic mainstream.
+On the occasion of a controversy that broke out when the former Mayor of London Ken Livingstone cited Brenner's book as the source for his view that Hitler supported Zionism, both David Hirsh and the historian Thomas Weber lambasted Brenner's work, commenting that, in their view, it was a sourcebook for antizionists and anti-Semites, and lay outside the academic mainstream.
 Weber also asserted that Brenner's book was not taken seriously by mainstream scholarship, and that the Institute for Historical Review cited the book in their research.
-David Rosenberg, Jewish anti-Zionist activist in the Jewish Socialists' Group, supporter of Jews for Justice for Palestinians, and a Labour Party member. stated that Zionism in the Age of the Dictators is "badly written and with poor scholarship – a piece of tabloid journalism glued together with selective facts and lots of conjecture".
+David Rosenberg, Jewish anti-Zionist activist in the Jewish Socialists' Group, supporter of Jews for Justice for Palestinians, and a Labour Party member, stated that Zionism in the Age of the Dictators is "badly written and with poor scholarship – a piece of tabloid journalism glued together with selective facts and lots of conjecture".

 On being subsequently suspended from the Labour Party, Livingstone indicated that he intended to use Brenner's work when appealing his suspension.